alexxisrangel/tableau_challenge/README.md

 1. Initially I started with 3 years worth of data in my analysis.
 I selected years 2018, 2019, and 2020.
 I decided on these years to see if what impact the COVID-19 pandemic had on bike usage.
 I retrieved my data from the Citi Bike (https://citibikenyc.com/system-data). webpage.
 Here they house data starting from 2013 to present day.
 After downloading the data, I housed it locally in a folder named 'Resources'

 2. Once the data was downloaded the data I created a jupyter notebook titled "citibike.ipynb" where I began the data cleaning process.
+During the cleaning process I encountered machine constraints which led to me only being able to using 2 months.
+One from 2018 and one from 2019 instead of the whole year for 2018, 2019 and 2020.

-3.
+3. Code
+4.
 <img width="1411" alt="Screenshot 2023-09-21 at 12 19 33 PM" src="https://github.com/alexxisrangel/tableau_challenge/assets/129305054/b3e53d17-58fa-4396-a7e3-08f5dbfddbd6">

 <img width="1395" alt="Screenshot 2023-09-21 at 12 19 45 PM" src="https://github.com/alexxisrangel/tableau_challenge/assets/129305054/1772268b-bd24-4e7c-90ff-2d4f0bcae62f">